NLnetLabs/routinator/doc/manual/source/manual-page.rst

 check, the entire CA will be rejected.
 If an object of an unknown  type  is encountered, the behaviour depends on the ``unknown-objects`` policy.
 If this policy has a value of *reject* the entire CA will be rejected.
-In this case, only certificates (.cer), CRLs (.crl), manifests (.mft), ROAs (.roa), and Ghostbuster records (.gbr) will be accepted.
+In this case, only certificates (.cer), CRLs (.crl), manifests (.mft), ROAs (.roa), ASPAs (.asa), and Ghostbuster records (.gbr) will be accepted.

-If a CA is rejected, none of its ROAs will be added to the VRP set but also none of its child CAs will be considered at all; their published data will not be fetched or validated.
+If a CA is rejected, none of its ROAs, ASPAs, or router keys will be added to the VRP set but also none of its child CAs will be considered at all;
+their published data will not be fetched or validated.

 If a prefix has its ROAs published by different CAs, this will lead to some of its VRPs being dropped while others are still added.
 If the VRP for the